smanolloff/qwop-gym/README.md

 A Gym environment for Bennet Foddy's game called _QWOP_.

-[Give it a try](https://www.foddy.net/Athletics.html) and see why it's such a good candidate for Reinforcement Learning :)
+[Give it a try](https://www.foddy.net/Athletics.html) and see why it's such a good candidate for Reinforcement Learning, check this [video](https://www.youtube.com/watch?v=2qNKjRwcx74) for a demo :)

 ![banner-3](./doc/banner-3.gif)